Thinking About the Universe

 Part 2-

-What seemed to be
+What seemed to bean intellectual revelation

 also appeared fitting